Tibia (video game): Rule violations

 These accounts have been identified by an automatic tool with complete accuracy, therefore any complaints about these punishments are in vain.
 They are final and complaints will be ignored.
 We will neither reveal our criteria for these punishments, nor will we hand out any proofs.

 The article goes on to say that CipSoft is not finished and will continue to work hard to eliminate cheating from the game.
 Since then, CipSoft has used this automatic tool about once a month to delete tens of thousands of accounts.

-On 22 September 2010, CipSoft made fundamental changes to the player versus player fighting mechanism, in an effort to mitigate abuse.
+In September 2010, CipSoft made fundamental changes to the player versus player fighting mechanism, in an effort to mitigate abuse.

-On 15 February 2017, CipSoft announced the implementation of the anti-cheat software BattlEye.
-With the first game-worlds protected launching on 18 April 2017, with retroactive protection to other game-worlds over the course of a year.
+CipSoft implemented the anti-cheat software BattlEye, launched on 18 April 2017, with retroactive protection to other game-worlds over the course of a year.